Coloby/quartz_notes/quartz_content/PublicNotes/Productivity.md

 				- use clock to remember habits or anything you usually forget
 				- use sticky notes on desktop to remember you of to-dos
 				- Archivio - Ho cambiato idea
-					- prenditi tante responsabilità così non sprechi tempo - va contro [[Bottle framework]] quindi sconsiglio
+					- prenditi tante responsabilità così non sprechi tempo - va contro [[Bottlenecks framework]] quindi sconsiglio
 			- essential classics - I remember because I do them periodically
 				- [[Habits]] and [[Rituals]]
 				- [[Routines and TimeTables]]